-In conjunction with other bands, the 1.6 μ m, or "snow" band will be used for daytime cloud/snow/ice discrimination, total cloud cover estimation, cloud-top phase, and smoke detection from low-burn-rate fires.
-The 1.6 μ m band has a relatively large difference between the imaginary refraction components between water and ice that makes daytime water/ice cloud delineation possible, which will be very useful for aircraft routing.
+In conjunction with other bands, the 1.6- μ m, or "snow" band will be used for daytime cloud/snow/ice discrimination, total cloud cover estimation, cloud-top phase, and smoke detection from low-burn-rate fires.
+The 1.6- μ m band has a relatively large difference between the imaginary refraction components between water and ice that makes daytime water/ice cloud delineation possible; this will be very useful for aircraft routing.
 This band has also been used (from MODIS) to highlight areas of previous freezing rain.

 Figure 10.
-Simulated ABI band 5 (1.6 μm) for 4 June 2005 at 22:00 UTC.
+Simulated ABI band 05 (1.6 μm) for 04 June 2005 at 22:00 UTC.

-Note the darker (more absorption) of the clouds over the Dakotas.
+Note the darker (more absorption) of the clouds over the Dakota's.
 What type of clouds might these be?
-Toggle between ABI band 5 and band 2.
-Note the "less reflective" (e.g., darker) clouds in ABI band 5 are the ice clouds.
-Using this band, some high clouds can be more distinct, for example the clouds over OR and WA.
+"Toggle" between ABI band 5 and band 2.
+Note the 'less reflective' (eg, darker) clouds in ABI band 5 are the ice clouds.
+Using this band, some high clouds can be more distinct, for example the clouds over OR and WA states.